Name

 They are playing one night at his house after he and Shindou have had dinner.
 His parents are out but Shindou is over so much that Akira is allowed to have him there whenever they are gone.
 He has just beaten Shindou in a game so intense their faces are still flushed from the excitement of it, and Akira can swear that Shindou's heart rate has sped up in the final attack.
 They are sitting across from each other at the goban and Shindou is staring at him without saying anything, just staring at Akira.

-It is one of the best, no, the best game they have ever played, but at its conclusion neither of them can move to begin the game discussion.
+the best game they have ever played, but at its conclusion neither of them can move to begin the game discussion.
 Akira wants to ask if this is anything like the Hand of God but it doesn't feel that way--it feels hot and passionate and not like anything divine at all.

 The truth hits him so hard in the moment that he winces.
-The game feels this way because this is how he feels.
-For Hikaru.
+The game feels this way because this is how

 He leaves Shindou sitting staring fixedly at the stones, and gathers the dishes in an excuse to fumble around the kitchen and make noise.
 He is bending over the sink with his hair brushing his eyes when Shindou enters.
 A moment later Shindou walks through for a glass of water, and puts his hand on Akira's waist for a moment as he passes.